ccle/moodle-docker/README.md

     * git clone git@github.com:ucla/moodle.git
     * cd moodle
     * git submodule update --init --recursive
-3. Run the setup script
+3. Run the setup script from the moodle-docker directory
-    * ./setup.php /path/to/moodle/code
+    * ./setup.php /path/to/moodle/code (In this case, the path is simply ./moodle)
-       * If you get an error like this: "ERROR: Couldn't connect to Docker daemon at http+docker://localunixsocket - is it running?", then you need to run with sudo (sudo ./script.sh /path/to/moodle/code).
+       * If you get an error like this: "ERROR: Couldn't connect to Docker daemon at http+docker://localunixsocket - is it running?", then you need to run with sudo (./setup.sh /path/to/moodle/code --with-sudo).
+Don't call sudo directly on the setup script, otherwise Composer will be unhappy.
        * This script may take a long time to complete.
 If the Docker container output appears to get stuck at "/usr/local/bin/docker-entrypoint.sh: running /docker-entrypoint-initdb.d/schema.sql," don't worry, everything is working as normal.
 This just means the initial DB is getting set up within the container, which can take some time.
-Wait until the moodle_docker_db_1 output has moved past this line (ignore the mailhog ouput).
+Wait until the moodle_docker_db_1 output has moved past this line (ignore any mailhog ouput).
-    * This setup script should only be run the first time you set up your environment.
-You shouldn't need to run it again unless something has gone wrong.
+4. See if CCLE works as expected
+    * When you go to http://localhost:8000, you should be greeted with the typical CCLE login page, complete with UCLA theme.
+If you don't see this, something might have gone wrong.
+    * PHPMyAdmin is accessible at http://localhost:8001.
+You shouldn't have to log in, but if it does prompt you for a username and password, the username is 'root' and the password is empty.
+    * Mail sent from your dev instance is captured by MailHog.
+You can view these emails at http://localhost:8000/_/mail.

+### Use after initial setup

+1. After you've done the initial setup described above, you can use Ctrl-C to stop the containers.
+You should now set the environmental variables for the Docker script.
+In your terminal, enter 'export MOODLE_DOCKER_WWWROOT=/path/to/moodle/code' (substituting the correct path, obviously) and 'export MOODLE_DOCKER_DB=mysql'.
+These variables will be reset if you close your terminal, so if you want them to persist, I recommend you add the above two commands to your .bash_profile or .bashrc file.
+2. You can now spin up the containers manually, with '[sudo -E] bin/moodle-docker-compose up -d'.
+The '-d' causes the containers to run in detached mode, meaning they will run in the background.
+If you needed the '--with-sudo' option in the setup script, you'll need 'sudo -E' every time you call moodle-docker-compose.
+3. Stop the containers with '[sudo -E] bin/moodle-docker-compose stop'.
+This stops the containers without removing them.
+4. If you want to quickly spin up the Docker containers without setting environmental variables, you can run './setup.sh /path/to/moodle/code [--with-sudo] --no-build' to quickly spin up the containers in detached mode without rebuilding the Docker images.
+However, you will not be able to use any other docker-compose options unless you follow the above steps.

+### Troubleshooting

+So you had a problem setting up Docker.
+Don't worry, I had plenty of problems too.

+1. First, make sure your environmental variables are set.
+In the same terminal window that you will run Docker from, enter 'export MOODLE_DOCKER_WWWROOT=/path/to/moodle/code' (substituting the correct path, obviously) and 'export MOODLE_DOCKER_DB=mysql'.
+You can double-check these variables are set properly by echo-ing them in the shell.
+2. Next, try running 'sudo -E bin/moodle-docker-compose down' to stop and remove the containers.
+Then, run 'sudo -E bin/moodle-docker-compose up --build' to rebuild the docker images and bring the containers up again.
+If you did not have to run the setup script with sudo, you don't have to use it here, either.
+3. If the above two steps did not fix your issue, try the nuclear option.
+Run './purge.sh', which should wipe all your Docker containers, images, and volumes.
+If you do this, you will have to run the setup script again and it will install everything from scratch, which will take a long time, so only do this if nothing else has worked.

 ## Example usage